stefanosimao/CompanyAnalyzer/README.md

-# Company Ownership Analyzer (PE Hunter)
+# Company Ownership Analyzer

-## 📖 Overview
+## Overview

-The **Company Ownership Analyzer**, also known as **PE Hunter**, is a powerful tool designed to automate the research of company ownership structures.
+The **Company Ownership Analyzer**, is a powerful tool designed to automate the research of company ownership structures.
 This application takes a list of company names from an Excel file, analyzes each one to determine its ownership category (e.g., Private Equity-owned, Public, Family-owned), and identifies its key PE owners.

 The tool is built with a **Flask** backend that uses the **Google Gemini API** for its AI-powered analysis and a modern **React** frontend with **Material-UI** for a clean and intuitive user experience.